 You can’t claim both a bursary and a scholarship - you can only claim one.

-Undergraduate Honours Degree 2:1 or above, incorporating Spanish or native or near native speaker (prolonged residence abroad) with relevant degree supported by SKE
+Undergraduate Honours Degree 2:1 or above (2:2 may be considered), incorporating Spanish or native (prolonged residence abroad) with relevant degree supported by SKE

 GCSE C or above in English & Mathematics.
 These can be pending but required before enrolment

 Relevant experience in a school setting is beneficial for your application, but not essential.

 Offers subject to a) successful interview, b) Health Check Statement, c) Enhanced Disclosure from the Disclosure and Barring Service (formally Criminal Records Bureau CRB).